FAQ

 "How do I know which session type is right for my project?"

-Evening sessions work beautifully for smaller projects or when you're adding to existing recordings.
-For instance, if you've tracked your band during a weekend session, an evening session gives you focused time for lead vocals or guitar solos.
+Weeknight sessions ($300) work beautifully for smaller projects or when you're adding to existing recordings.
+For instance, if you've tracked your band during a weekend session, a weeknight session gives you focused time for lead vocals or guitar solos.
 These four-hour blocks provide enough time to get great results while fitting into busy schedules.

-For simpler needs like a quick vocal overdub or single acoustic guitar track, our hourly rate might be your best choice.
+For simpler needs like a quick vocal overdub or single acoustic guitar track, our hourly rate ($80/hour, 1-hour minimum) might be your best choice.
 We recommend discussing your specific project goals with us so we can help you choose the most efficient approach.

 "How many songs can we record in a session?"